Services and Resources

 The interdisciplinary character of the major and minor in International Studies requires that students carefully coordinate their course of study across many academic departments.

 Admission to the major is by competitive application at the end of the freshman year.
-Admission to the minor is by submission of an acceptable course of study by the end of drop/add (about October 3) of their junior year.
+Admission to the minor is by submission of an acceptable course of study by the end of drop/add, around October 3 of their junior year.

 Freshmen or transfer students who are considering applying for this major are advised to take one or more foundational courses appropriate for the International Studies Program to build their academic background and demonstrate their academic skills in topics related to the major.